How Many Hours of Sleep Does Your Baby Need?

 In the first two months:

-Your baby won’t be able to tell day from night because they haven’t developed a circadian rhythm yet, so it’s important that you help teach them when to sleep.
+Your baby won’t be able to tell day from the night because they haven’t developed a circadian rhythm yet, so you must help teach them when to sleep.
 Provide a comfortable and safe environment for your baby to sleep in with appropriate bedtime lighting.
 It’s never too soon to teach your baby sleep language, so let them know that it’s time to go “night-night in your crib.”

 From week two to month two: